cyclist-grid/cyclist-grid/README.md

 ## Layout

-Raster's grid approach is to expose Sass variables and functions for positioning elements.
+Cyclist Grid's grid approach is to expose Sass variables and functions for positioning elements.
 In most cases, the `columns-width` and `units-width` functions should be used when specifying widths (and horizontal padding and margins).
 These functions return the width for an integer count multiplier *while accounting for the gutter space spanning between the specified division size*.
 For example, to specify an element that spans two columns and is indented two units:

 ``` css
 #sidebar {